 Strongly fluorescent diamonds can emit an opaque ‘cloud’ which affects the clarity and brilliance of the diamond;

 GIA lab grading lights emit a small amount of UV radiation, therefore fluorescent diamonds might be assigned a better colour grade than they deserve.

 Those who refute the notion that fluorescent diamonds are less desirable argue that:

-UV light is present in many viewing environments, so it makes sense to grade colour in realistic lighting;
+UV light is not present in many viewing environments, so it makes sense to grade colour in realistic lighting;

 The haziness found in highly fluorescent diamonds is extremely rare;

 In some cases, fluorescence can lift colour to the naked eye, enhancing the beauty of the diamond.

 A 1997 study conducted by the GIA concluded that, in most cases, fluorescence does not impact the face up appearance of a diamond.
 In fact, they found that “strongly blue fluorescent diamonds were perceived to have a better colour appearance when viewed table-up” compared to non-fluorescent diamonds.
 (Source: A Contribution To Understanding The Effect Of Blue Fluorescence On The Appearance Of Diamonds, by Thomas M. Moses, Ilene M. Reinitz, Mary L. Johnson, John M. King, and James E. Shigley)

 In Europe, before the age of diamond certification, the most highly regarded diamond colour was ‘blue white’.
 This term describes near-colourless to light yellow diamonds with a strong blue fluorescence, stones that were actively sought by merchants thanks to their appealing ‘ice’ effect.